-Instructor(s): Bingham Credits: 4 ENGR Hours: 4-4-4 Prerequisites: ICB1
+Instructor(s): Bingham Credits: 4 ENGR Hours: 4-4-4 Prerequisites: ICB1 Co-requisites: MTH 2140 Usually Offered: Fall

 This course contains the analytical and conceptual tools for understanding how mechanical, electrical, and electromechanical systems undergo changes in state.
 To analyze such systems we will apply both momentum and variational principles to derive the equations of motion.
 Hands-on demonstrations will illustrate the concepts behind these fundamental tools, and students will work on real-world examples from robotics, vehicle systems, spacecraft, and intelligent-structures.